-What a great way to end a great season of music-making.
+What a great way to end a great season of musicmaking.

 Thank you Richard, thank you James, and thank you every one of our talented singers and dedicated choirparents.
+The party was super.
+Mounds of food brought by parents, and also provided by our hosts.
+The Tanners' lovely home is exactly right for parties.
+A very good time was had by all.